bham-carpentries/python-fundamentals/setup.md

 root: ..
 ---

-### Obtain lesson materials

-1. Download [python-novice-inflammation-data.zip][zipfile1]
-        and [python-novice-inflammation-code.zip][zipfile2].
-2. Create a folder called `swc-python` on your Desktop.
-3. Move downloaded files into this newly created folder.
-4. Unzip the files.

-You should now see two new folders called `data` and `code` in your `swc-python` directory on your Desktop.

 ## Installing Python

-In this lesson, we will be using Python 3 with some of its most popular scientific libraries.
+In this lesson, we will be using Python 3.
 Although one can install a plain-vanilla Python and all required libraries by hand, we recommend installing [Anaconda][anaconda-website], a Python distribution that comes with everything we need for the lesson.